cloudstep.io General Concepts

 Operational Costs are a critical part of the cost modelling tool.
 Many Elements can have costs associated with them and for every month they are present in the model in a scenario these costs apply.
 There are many different pricing tools that range from simple monthly costs, increasing costs, licensing charges or even complex EC2/Azure VM cost calculators.

 Relationships describe how Teams, Functions and Applications are related along with how they are implemented on Infrastructure.
 Relationships are important in analysing cost and understanding your environment.

-While Relationships show the vertical relationship between Elements a Timeline shows the horizontal or time based relationship between elements.
+While Relationships show the vertical relationship between Elements the Lifecycle illustrates the timeline or time based relationship between elements.

 Dependency exists between Infrastructure Elements.
 In a complex ICT environment many pieces of infrastructure are dependend on one another.
 Modelling this in cloudstep lets us understand the costs of delivery at each point.